Geometry of chiral temporal structures I: Physical effects: 5. Interplay of bound and continuum temporal geometries

 \section{5.
 Interplay of bound and continuum temporal geometries}

 In the previous two sections, we considered photoexcitation followed by photoionization induced by pairs of pump-probe pulses with linear - circular or circular-linear polarizations correspondingly.
-In the first case, the curvature has emerged due to the temporal geometry in photoelectron continuum states, in the second case it has emerged due to the temporal geometry in bound states.
+In the first case, the Berry curvature has emerged due to the temporal geometry in photoelectron continuum states.
+In the second case, it has emerged due to the temporal geometry in bound states.
 What happens if both the pump and the probe pulses are circularly polarized?

-To answer this question, we need to apply Eqs.\,(\ref{eq:curvature_def}) to equations (\ref{eq:psi}-\ref{eq:a_k}), where the Fourier components of linearly polarized fields $\vec{\mathcal{E}}_{2}$ and $\vec{\mathcal{E}}_{1}$ are substituted by the Fourier components of circularly polarized fields: $\vec{\mathcal{E}}_{2}=>\vec{E}_{2}$ and $\vec{\mathcal{E}}_{1}=>\vec{E}_{1}$.
-Note that there is a difference in using Eq.\,(\ref{eq:curvature_def}) in this case.
-As detailed in Appendix B, the gradients $\vec{\nabla}_{\vec{E}}$ in Eq.\,(\ref{eq:curvature_def}) should be taken only with respect to fields carrying spin angular momentum, because only these fields uniquely define the orientation of the laboratory frame with respect to the molecular frame.
-That is why in sections 3,4 the gradients $\vec{\nabla}_{\vec{E}}$ were taken only with respect to the circularly polarised Fourier components of the field (i.e. probe field in Section 3 and pump field in Section 4).
-Here, we have to evaluate the gradients with respect to both the pump field components and the probe field components.
-It leads to the following expression for the curvature (see Appendix F):
+To answer this question, we need to apply Eqs.\,(\ref{eq:curvature_def}) to equations (\ref{eq:psi}-\ref{eq:a_k}), where the Fourier components of the linearly polarized fields $\bm{\mathcal{E}}_{2}$ and $\bm{\mathcal{E}}_{1}$ are substituted by the Fourier components of circularly polarized fields: $\bm{\mathcal{E}}_{2}=>\bm{E}_{2}$ and $\bm{\mathcal{E}}_{1}=>\bm{E}_{1}$.
+Here, we have to evaluate the gradients in Eq.\,(\ref{eq:curvature_def}) with respect to both the pump field components and the probe field components.
+It leads to the following expression for the Berry curvature (see Appendix F):

 where